 Budapest is a beautiful city with thousands of years of history underneath its belt.
-It's one of the most romantic cities in all of Eastern Europe.
-If you're traveling to Hungary for the first time, you might want to research your accommodations options thoroughly.
+It’s one of the most romantic cities in all of Eastern Europe and a favorite stag do party location.
+If you’re traveling to Hungary for the first time, you might want to research your accommodations options thoroughly.

 Many Americans in particular are very surprised to see that the accommodations in Europe are very different from what they’re used to in North America.

 Before you even begin your research, you’ll want to determine what type of property you need.
 Are you traveling with kids?
 Do you need air conditioning?
 Are you expecting a full restaurant and bar to be located on the premises?

 Determining your needs before you book property will ensure you don’t get any surprises later in your trip.

 There are generally three types of accommodations in Budapest: Apartments, hotels, and hostels.
 Hotels are traditionally the most popular type of accommodation and rent rooms to travelers starting at less than $30 a night.
 You often get a maid service, breakfast options, and a concierge to help book your activities.